WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

   - This means there is no seperate stun time.
     - If an enemy hits a wall before the impact stun duration is over (0.4s), then they are stunned for the rest of the impact stun duration.
     - Empowered Punch adds 0.6s to the stun time after fall-off.
+- Players that cannot be knocked back now take the additional wall-slam damage.

 ##### Power Block
 - Split into two parts